Rising Sea Levels | 3 SHORTS

 ALAN RUDULPH MARCUS is a filmmaker, cultural historian and Professor in Creative and Cultural Practice at the University of Aberdeen in Scotland.
 He is a fellow of the Royal Historical Society and the Cambridge Philosophical Society and a member of the Director’s Guild of America.

-OUR AMAZING PANELISTS:
+OUR EXCEPTIONAL PANELISTS:

 MODERATOR:

 ELLE KATHERINE CLEVELAND is an English and Communication Major at George Mason University, where she is dedicated to honing her skills in effective communication and literary analysis.
-Raised in Chesterfield, Virginia, Elle’s formative years were enriched by her deep connection to nature, fostering a lifelong appreciation for the environment.
-Her passion for the natural world informs her academic pursuits and creative endeavors, as she seeks to explore the intersection of language, culture, and the great outdoors.

 EVENT SPONSOR: Climate Action NOW (CAN) 501c3.
 EVENT PARTNERS: Network NOVA, Trace – The Zero Waste Store, Climate & Clean Energy Working Group, Go Electric DMV.

-CLICK HERE to BOOK SEATS NOW!
+CLICK HERE to BOOK SEATS NOW

 FILM FESTIVAL PARTNERS